4LT/gif2spr/README.md

 GUI
 ---

-Run the `gif2spr-gui.tcl` on Linux, or `gif2spr-gui.exe` on Windows.
+Run `gif2spr-gui.tcl` on Linux, or `gif2spr-gui.exe` on Windows.

 Building
 ========

-Run `make` to create a standalone executable for the CLI.
+Run `make` to create a standalone executable for the CLI on Linux.
+To install, just copy gif2spr to `/usr/local/bin` or `/usr/bin`.

 Run `make TARGET_PLAT=win32 win-gui` to build CLI/GUI for Windows.
+Make sure the generated executables are in the same directory for the GUI to work.

 Source Code
 ===========